Costa–Hawkins Rental Housing Act: Other elements

 Just cause terminations.
 A no-cause (or no-fault) rental termination by the owner is one that does not state a "just cause" (such as non-payment of rent, or a tenant-created nuisance).
 A city may require some form of "just cause" be noticed by an owner in order to terminate.
 But "just cause" is not required of evictions under state law.
 Other justifications may constitute "just cause", e.g.: (a) pursuant to government order; (b) to allow the owner's family to occupy the unit.
 Owners claim these laws limit their ability to deal with problem tenants who disturb their neighbors, e.g., by nuisance, domestic violence, criminal activity.

 Relocation allowance.
 A city ordinance may require the owner to pay the departing tenant an allowance for moving and similar expenses, e.g., in event of no-fault termination.
 Each city has its own specifics.
 The tenant will not receive such an allowance in the event of "just cause" terminations, where the tenant is at fault (such as non-payment of rent, or creating a nuisance).
 But an owner's decision to end an existing tenancy (by written notice, by a court's eviction order) without the tenant being at fault, might trigger an owner's duty to pay the allowance.
 Withdrawal of a unit from the residential rental market is governed by the Ellis Act.

 Vacancy control.
 Discussed below at "Vacancy control prior to the Act".

 Opposition to rent control

-Most economists believe rent control reduces the supply of housing over time, and students of economics are taught this analysis very early on in their instruction.
-Housing industry advocates rely on this analysis to justify laws like Costa-Hawkins which restrict the ability of municipalities to enact rent control.
-Across the US, these groups have been extremely successful in drastically limiting or completely outlawing rent control since the 1950s.
+Most economists believe rent control reduces the supply of housing over time, and students of economics are taught this analysis early on in their instruction.
+Housing industry advocates rely on this analysis to justify laws like Costa-Hawkins, which restrict the ability of municipalities to enact rent control.
+Across the U.S., these groups have been successful in drastically limiting or completely outlawing rent control since the 1950s.

 However, housing officials have disputed the methodology of the prevailing economic argument, and in California, housing officials have claimed the inability to manage housing costs via rent control has exacerbated the ongoing housing crisis.
 For this reason, renter's rights groups have advocated for expansion of rent control, resulting in the unsuccessful 2018 ballot referendum Proposition 10 which would have directly repealed Costa-Hawkins.